Unitary development plan

-In United Kingdom planning law, a unitary development plan (UDP) is a development plan prepared by a metropolitan district, London Borough or some unitary local authorities.
+In United Kingdom planning law, a unitary development plan (UDP) is a development plan prepared by a metropolitan district council, London borough council or some unitary local authorities.
+Since the Planning and Compulsory Purchase Act 2004 they are no longer produced.
+Although superseded, unitary development plans and policies continue to form part of current planning in some places.

 Background

-UDPs contains policies equivalent to those in both a structure plan and a local plan.
-UDPs were introduced by the Local Government Act 1985 and were produced up to around 2004, when the Planning and Compulsory Purchase Act 2004 replaced them with Local Plans.
-By virtue of specific transitional provisions, some plans are still in effect as of 2020.

-The unitary development plan was used at all stages of production and is reliant on criteria-based policies.
-Often contentious sites are proposed, which may generate significant opposition to the proposal.
-The existing system of UDPs makes it very difficult to provide a clearer framework.
+UDPs were introduced by the Local Government Act 1985.
+The "unitary" refers to the unitary nature of plan-making after the strategic authorities—the Greater London Council and metropolitan county councils—had been abolished in 1986.
+UDPs contained two parts.
+Part I contained policies equivalent to those in a structure plan and Part II those in a local plan.

 Purpose

 An example statement describing the purpose of a UDP from Salford City Council:

 The unitary development plan (UDP) is a statutory document that sets out the council's planning policies that will be used to guide development, conservation, regeneration and environmental improvement activity in Salford.